 How to send a letter from Bogotá

 It soon becomes evident, once you start making a few enquiries, that Colombians rarely use the public mail service.
-It took me a while to find out how to send a letter abroad; everyone knows about the private courier services – Fedex, DHL, Deprisa and Servientrega (national) are some of these, and you can compare prices and book a courier on a new comparison website Loenvío – but you’ll often get a blank face if you start asking where you can buy stamps in order to send a letter, or find a letter-box (doesn’t exist) or post office (there aren’t many).
+It took me a while to find out how to send a letter abroad.
+Everyone knows about the private courier services – Fedex, DHL, Deprisa and Servientrega (national) are some of these.
+However, you’ll often get a blank face if you start asking where to buy stamps or find a letter-box (doesn’t exist) or a post office (there aren’t many).

 So to save you time, here’s the 411:

 4-72 is the public postal service.
 It has offices scattered around the city, and these are often in quite obscure places.

 You can check on the 4-72 website to find the 4-72 post office nearest to you in any part of Colombia.
 You can change the language of the website in the top right-hand corner.